-Honda produces approximately 50 thousand snow throwers in Japan and the United States, supplying them to markets in Japan, North America and Europe.
-In the past, the user needed to perform complicated operations to move the snow thrower forward and backward, make turns and fine adjust the speed as well as to control the auger (snow-throwing unit).
-Honda overcame these issues with unique advanced technology.
-The HST mechanism that is also incorporated in Honda lawnmowers allows stepless speed changes from forward to reverse with a single lever.
-A hybrid system achieves smooth travel and easy operation, using the engine to drive the snow-throwing unit and a motor for travel.
-With automatic speed control, the computer sets the speed to the most efficient level according to the snow conditions and amount of snow.
+Honda produces approximately 50 thousand snow throwers in Japan and the United States annually, and supplies them to markets in Japan, North America and Europe.
+In the past, the users needed to perform complicated operations to move the snow thrower forward and backward, make turns and fine adjustment of the speed as well as to control the auger (snow-throwing unit) but Honda overcame these issues with unique advanced technology.
+The HST mechanism that is also incorporated in Honda’s lawnmowers allows stepless speed change from forward to reverse with a single lever.
+A hybrid system achieves smooth travel and easy operation, using an engine to drive the snow-throwing unit and a motor for travel.
+With automatic speed control, the computer sets the speed to the most efficient level according to the condition and amount of snow.
 In addition, various auger adjustment functions allow fine adjustment of the snow-throwing unit according to the depth of snow and inclination of the ground surface.
-Honda's series of snow throwers make it easy for even novice users to safely and efficiently remove snow.
+Honda’s series of snow throwers consisting of blade type snow throwers that push snow to collect it, rotary type snow throwers that use an auger to throw the snow and hybrid rotary type snow throwers.
+The model is selected according to the volume of snow, type of snow and amount of snow that needs to be removed.
+All models make it easy for even novice users to safely and efficiently remove snow.

-With the hybrid system, the engine generates electricity to drive the travel unit motor while it drives the snow- throwing unit.
-The unique system that uses a motor to drive the travel unit allows smooth travel by means of computer control and optimum speed control according to the workload, making it easy for even novice operators to perform snow removal work that would require considerable experience with other units.
+The engine in this unique hybrid system generates electricity to operate the travel unit motor while driving the snow-throwing unit.
+The use of motor drive for the travel unit enables smooth travel by means of computer control and optimum speed control according to the work load, allowing novices to easily and effectively remove snow which would require considerable experience with other snow throwers.